People

 Partner

 Michael believes that one must know the past to design for the future.
 He sees the Classical language of architecture as inherently malleable to new ways of thinking and living, and compatible with sustainable building technologies.
-In both his drawings and designs, architecture and urbanism respect their context and climate, yet always make room for innovation and interpretation.
-His passion for exploring new ideas in the pursuit of design excellence is reflected in his residential towers, cultural centers, and institutional projects across the U.S. and abroad.
+In both his drawings and designs, architecture and urbanism respect their context and climate yet always make room for innovation and interpretation.

-Michael is co-author of the monograph City Living: Apartment Houses by Robert A.M.
+Michael has lectured on the history of Central Park South as well as the history of English gardens, and is co-author of the monograph City Living: Apartment Houses by Robert A.M.
 Stern Architects (2016).
 He also supports his community as an advisory board member for Ali Forney Center, an organization dedicated to protecting LGBTQ+ and at-risk youth from homelessness, and as a board member of LongHouse Reserve, a sculpture garden in East Hampton.
-He actively volunteers for several charitable organizations and is the co-founder of RAMSA's Q+ Committee.
+He actively volunteers for several charitable organizations and is the co-founder of RAMSA's Q+ Committee and has organized exhibitions with RAMSA’s Q+ that focus on design history and the Q+ community, such as Queer Graphic Design.